Rogues Gallery: Promotion

 During autumn 1984 and spring 1985, a full European tour was announced and tickets were put on sale.
 However, the band had not actually confirmed that they would tour, nor had any contracts been signed.
 Owing to Holder's existing stance on touring, the tour was soon cancelled.
 Had the 1985 leg of the tour taken place, Lea was considering adding a keyboard player to Slade's stage show.

 Noddy Holder spoke about the tour in a 1986 fan club interview: "Although it was virtually me that cancelled it for the personal reasons - that tour was never confirmed.
 The agent and promoter started promoting it and selling the tickets, and we hadn't even confirmed that we were going to do the tour.
 The tickets had already been on sale for two months and nobody bothered to tell us!"

 Critical reception

+Upon its release, Garry Johnson of Sounds noted that Rogues Gallery is "chock-a-block with high quality power pop, glorious hooks, instant singalongs, ultra-catchy terrace-style chants and anthemic, hymn-like ballads".
+He added, "No matter how corny Slade become, they just never seem to lose that all-purpose pop knack for goodtime r 'n' r.
+Personally, I can give them no higher compliment than this: they are the band that young rock bands should model themselves on, instead of the likes of Judas Priest or US FM."
+Robin Smith of Record Mirror praised it as "another glorious celebration from Britain's answer to ZZ Top" and "unbridled mayhem of the best kind", with Holder's voice "still one of the most powerful weapons known to man".
+He also noted that Slade "have been plundering other people again in the nicest possible way and this time you might just find a few touches of Foreigner here and there".
+Dave Dickson of Kerrang! summarised, "What we're presented with here is ten songs that are each hung around totally brilliant choruses; you just can't help but want to singalong [with] Noddy every time he wraps his sandpaper vocals around one.
+Over the years that this particular 'rogues gallery' have been cranking it out, they've honed their art to perfection.
+This band has always been about hooks and here they're dripping aplenty!"
+Music Week wrote, "These old rogues display with this album their now 20-year-old commitment to persuading people to sing, dance and shout.
+Rogues Gallery, flirting on the edges of heavy metal, should achieve its desired effect nicely."
+Tom Hibbert of Smash Hits noted the band's "petty musical thievery" across the album, but added, "Never mind, though; those stupid spellings, crunching guitars, boozy lyrics and footer terrace growls are still intact and so Slade continue to preserve the status quo."